cortico-health/oscar-enhancement-suite/README.md

 # Contributing

+Remember to test your changes on all version of Osccar (OpenOSP, WELL, community edition) before publishing.

 ## How to package and update the Firefox extension

+The official Mozilla account for this plug-in is clark@countable.ca .
+Please contact him to publish changes.

+Notes on publishing:

-Sign in as clark@countable.ca into addons.mozilla.org, and submit an updated version.
+Sign into addons.mozilla.org, and submit an updated version.
   * you must increment the version in manifest.json

 To package the add-on, do